-Since they are sheltered from sources of noise, the rooflights necessary for both ventilation and natural daylight, suitably protected from the rain, can thus be used for natural ventilation, along with opening windows.
+Since they are sheltered from sources of noise, the main 450-seaters theatre rooflights, necessary for both smoke exhaust and natural daylight, can also be used for natural ventilation, along with opening windows.

-Louvres, fitted vertically on east and west facades, and horizontally on south-facing facades, will be used to adjust the degree of natural illumination through the facades, and to provide shading.
+Louvres fitted vertically on east, and horizontal blinds on other orientations, are used to adjust the degree of natural illumination through the facades, and to provide shading.

-Light wells shall provide natural illumination for the stages and stall seating in the three theatres.
+Light wells shall provide natural illumination for the stages in the three theatres.

-Some of the key considerations in this study have been: respect for the cultural heritage, the integration of existing artworks, fire safety, problem-free disabled access (Access-i certification), and respect for the environment (“Excellent” Breeam rating).
+Some of the key considerations in this study have been: respect for the cultural heritage, the integration of existing artworks, fire safety, problem-free disabled access (Access-i certification), and respect for the environment (Breeam certification in progress).

 “Design & Build” consultation conducted on behalf of “Cœur de Ville” (Entreprise Thomas et Piron).